Fatty liver blood test**Euro-Pharmacies are not medical physicians. Therefore, the information provided is for educational purposes only.**

 Mechanism of Injury

 Patients with hypogonadism can switch to unmodified testosterone given by injection or patch.
-Those with severe cholestasis may benefit from treatment for symptoms like itching and vitamin supplementation.
-While Ursodiol is commonly used for drug-induced cholestasis, its effectiveness has not been proven in controlled studies.
-Corticosteroids are usually ineffective and should be avoided.
+Patients with severe cholestasis may benefit from symptom management, including treatment for itching and vitamin supplementation.
+Many doctors prescribe Ursodiol for drug-induced cholestasis, although controlled studies have not proven its effectiveness.
+Experts generally advise avoiding corticosteroids, as they rarely work in these cases.

-Liver damage caused by anabolic steroids is usually reversible once the therapy is stopped, but recovery can be slow.
-In some cases, fatalities have been reported due to severe cholestasis, malnutrition, renal failure, and infections.
+Liver damage caused by anabolic steroids usually reverses once therapy stops, but recovery can be slow.
+In some cases, severe cholestasis, malnutrition, renal failure, and infections have led to fatalities.

 Common androgenic steroids include danazol, fluoxymesterone, methandienone, methenolone, methyltestosterone, nandrolone, norethandrolone, oxandrolone, oxymetholone, stanozolol, and various forms of testosterone.